|

 A visit to this modern

 architectural marvel is a must while you are in New Delhi.
-Shaped in the
+Shaped

-marble with beautiful greenery all around.
-People visit the Lotus temple
+made of white marble with beautiful greenery all around.
+People

-to gain a sense of spiritual upliftment and peace.
-Here you will not
+visit the Lotus temple to gain a sense of spiritual upliftment

-find any idols or pictures and the temple is open to people of all
+the temple is open to people of all castes and religions.

 -

-Gurudwara Sis Ganj - This building in white marble commemorates the
+Gurudwara Sis Ganj - This building in white marble commemorates

-by a Mughal Emperor and this Gurudwara is built on the site where the
+who was beheaded by a Mughal Emperor and this Gurudwara is built

-Guru was martyred.
+on the site where the Guru was martyred.

 -

-Birla Mandir - Also
+Birla Mandir

-known as the Lakshmi Narain Mandir - Lord
+- Also known as the Lakshmi Narain Mandir - Lord

-Vishnu was built by the Birla
+Vishnu was built

-frequently visited by many devotees and tourists.
+architecture and is frequently visited by many devotees and

 -